Yaazarai/PathTraced-Volumetrics/README.md

 Absorption is the particle mean-free path (average distance a particle travels through a medium before being absorbed).
 This defines the average loss of energy per-each raymarch step through aa medium.

 Emissivity is the unit energy given off by an object through thermal radiation, in this case in the visible spectrum.
-This defines the average cgain of energy per-each raymarch step through a medium.
+This defines the average gain of energy per-each raymarch step through a medium.